User documentation

 - Fixed bugs with

-with new contract names composed by only two letters (it confused the parsing rules).
+new_contractwith new contract names composed by only two letters (it confused the parsing rules).

 Performance improvements: